-Before you can craft a design, develop content, and optimize for searchability, you need the most fundamental element of a website- a domain name.
+Before you can craft a design, develop content, and implement SEO services, you need the most fundamental element of a website- a domain name.
 The domain name is what people will use to find your site directly, as well as what Google will use to help index your site content and ideas correctly.
-Having a well thought-out domain name can not only boost SEO efforts but it can also provide a clear and memorable site address for your visitors.
+Having a well-thought-out domain name can not only boost SEO efforts but can also provide a clear and memorable site address for your visitors.

 In its simplest form, a domain name is a web address.
 For roofers, a quality domain name is: